-13.5 Policy review
+13.4 Policy review

 As a regulatory body, the Council are always monitoring changes to legislation.
-When changes take place, the Council review the policy and update it as necessary and will also regularly carry out a review to monitor its effectiveness and keep it in line with best practice, guidance, Statutory Standards issued by the Secretary of State and local considerations.
+When changes take place, the Council review the policy and update it as necessary and will also regularly carry out a review to monitor its effectiveness and keep it in line with best practice, guidance and local considerations.